Can I drive a car without an MOT?

 Driving without an MOT, it’s not worth the risk, at all.
 First of all, what are the rules?
 Lots of people are unaware of the rules when it comes to MOTs, so it’s worth knowing what could happen if you breach any rules and regulations.

-If you’re stopped on the way you MUST be able to prove that you have an appointment.
+If you’re stopped on the way you MUST be able to prove that you have an appointment with an MOT centre.

 Retesting should be free if the necessary work has been done and the re-test completed within 10 working days of the original test.

-If a vehicle is found to have an invalid MOT certificate a fine of up to £1,000 can be applied and the vehicle may possibly be impounded.
+If a vehicle is found to have an invalid MOT certificate a fine of up to £1,000 can be imposed and the vehicle could be impounded.